 Winter is a great time to visit this part of the world if you're a winter sports fan and lover of snow.
 The Mountain Route would be especially good in order to make the most of Maine's mountainous ski resorts.

 That said, a road trip in the winter in this part of the US isn't for the faint-hearted.
-With temperatures in Mount Washington reaching as low as 28 degrees, you will need to be well equipped for icy/snowy roads.
+With temperatures in Mount Washington reaching as low as 28 degrees, you will need to be well-equipped for icy/snowy roads.

 The cold weather will also prevent you from enjoying much of the Coastal Route and the beaches that it passes.
 A better option is to visit in either the spring or fall, which are not only quieter seasons, but the hotels are likely to be cheaper and the scenery will still be jaw-dropping.

 For an unforgettable experience, you can time your visit with the Acadia Night Sky Festival at the end of September.
-Take part in this organised stargazing event across the national park and enjoy minimal light pollution while celebrating the stars through education, science and arts.
+Take part in this organized stargazing event across the national park and enjoy minimal light pollution while celebrating the stars through education, science and arts.